baus/install-discourse/README.md

 # Enter your root password
 ```

-# Change your roor password
+# Change your root password

 Since your password has been emailed to you in clear text, you should immediately change your password for security reasons.